 Kym Pine seems to be out of favor with unions, the visitor industry and many of the larger corporations, which seem to be largely backing Blangiardi, Hannemann and Amemiya, perhaps because of her Republican past.

-Who Pine is can be gleaned from her voting record and her public actions.
+To get a better idea of who Pine is we must look at her voting record and her public actions.

-That record includes some environmental efforts such as the “Keep Hawaii Hawaii-A Promise to Our Keiki” initiative, the first-ever Styrofoam ban and phase-out of plastics, a resolution seeking a 4-day, 10-hour work schedule for city employees to reduce commuting and pollution and the “Keep Hawaii Hawaii” visitor pass to fund impacts from tourism.
+That record includes votes against Civil Unions while at the State House.
+Recently, she stated that she opposed the domestic partnership bill because she favored marriage equality.
+At the Council she has introduced some environmental efforts such as the “Keep Hawaii Hawaii-A Promise to Our Keiki” initiative, the first-ever Styrofoam ban and phase-out of plastics, a resolution seeking a 4-day, 10-hour work schedule for city employees to reduce commuting and pollution and the “Keep Hawaii Hawaii” visitor pass to fund impacts from tourism.

 Pine has consistently supported her constituents’ efforts to clean up Leeward Oahu beaches and parks, though she has been criticized by those who say she has not done enough to fight crime, drug addiction and homelessness in the area.